-For week three we are making a number of changes to the program.
-Including the introduction of a workout routine, to be completed three times per week.
+This week introduces a new workout routine, to be completed three times per week, and some new stretches are added to your daily routing.
 The other big change is that the knee isometrics have moved to be part of the workouts and not the daily routine.

 The daily routine is still to be done every day.
 It now contains:

 The Crouching Three stretches, 30 seconds per position each leg

 Glute activation routine, five reps each leg for each variation

 Keep logging your pain levels before and after the days program

 A new workout routine.
 Completed 3x a week with at least 48 hours rest between each workout.
 It contains:

 Knee isometrics, four sets of 30 seconds each leg